HannesRammer/Dartabase/dartabase_model/README.md

-Dartabase Model 0.6.0
+Dartabase Model 0.6.1
 =====================

-  Serverside Database Object Models for simple data manipulation with MySQL/PGSQL
+  Serverside Database Object Models for simple data manipulation using MySQL/PGSQL without having to write SQL

   inspired by Ruby on Rails models